orbcode/orbuculum/README.md

 Originally orbuculum provided a TCP/3443 port to which an arbitary number of clients could connect and each one would receive a clean copy of the data from the probe.
-Optionally, the TPIU framing could be stripped off by orbuculum so that individual clients didn't have to do it and each TPIU port would then appear on consecutive ports; Generally, that means that ITM message appeared on TCP/3443 and ETM on TCP/3444.
+Optionally, the TPIU framing could be stripped off by orbuculum so that individual clients didn't have to do it and each TPIU stream would then appear on consecutive ports; Generally, that means that ITM messages appeared on TCP/3443 and ETM on TCP/3444.

 Some debug drivers (e.g. openocd, pyocd) can now create an orbuculum-compatible interface on TCP/3443, which allows you to connect the rest of the suite to that directly, without needing to use the orbuculum mux itself.
+These really only appear to support ITM at the moment.

 However, times have moved on.
-Passing all those data through transparently was wasteful as a fair bit of it was 'nothing to see here', so Orbuculum now supports a new protocol, orbflow (OFLOW).
-Orbflow is always carried on TCP/3402 and is a bit more intelligent than simply passing through the messages from the probe.
-It turns the stream of data into COBS encoded sequenced messages with defined message boundries and it also removes the redundant data.
+Passing all those data through transparently was wasteful as a fair few messages were 'nothing to see here'.
+Orbuculum now supports a new protocol, orbflow (OFLOW).
+Orbflow is normally carried on TCP/3402.
+It is a bit more intelligent than simply passing through the messages from the probe.
+It turns the stream of data into COBS encoded sequenced messages with defined boundries and it also removes the redundant data.
 When used in conjunction with an ORBTrace 1.4.0 or higher probe the orbflow messages are created in the probe itself, providing a further performance improvement.

 Basically, all of this is mostly transparent to the regular end user.
 Orbflow is automatically used for communication between orbuculum and its clients if it's available, and Orbuculum still provides the TCP/3443 port it always did, which you can connect to in the same way as you used to if you've got custom clients.
-Orbflow will give you a performance improvement, but it's otherwise mostly transparent.
+Orbflow will give you a performance improvement, but it's otherwise transparent to users.

 There are come slight changes to the command line options though.
 Historically, when using TPIU decoding, you had to specify the channels to be decoded with an option like `-T 1,2`.
-You now simply need to tell orbuculum which tags to reflect over legacy protocol using `-t 1,2` and, if your probe doesn't remove TPIU framing automatically, specify the `-T` option on its own....if you try to specify the `-T` option and you've got an ORBTrace that supports Orbflow protocol then you'll get a warning, because TPIU framing removal is done automatically in the probe in that case, so you don't generally need it....it's still possible to do it because there are some edge cases where it's useful, but you will know why you need it if you need it, and you'll know to ignore the warning.
+You now simply need to tell orbuculum which tags to reflect over legacy protocol using `-t 1,2` and, if your probe doesn't remove TPIU framing automatically, specify the `-T` option on its own....if you try to specify the `-T` option and you've got an ORBTrace that supports Orbflow protocol then you'll get a warning because TPIU framing removal is done automatically in the probe in that case, so you don't generally need it....it's still possible to do it because there are some edge cases where it's useful, but you will know why you need it if you need it, and you'll know to ignore the warning.
 If you're using end-to-end orbflow then you can ignore the `-T` and `-tx` options altogether, although you might still need to tell the client which tag to access.

 Note that individual clients cannot now strip TPIU.
-This was an unusual requirement and it can still be met by piping via `orbuculum` first.
-This results in a simplification of the clients.
+This was a fringe requirement which can still be met by piping via `orbuculum` first.
+Clients are simpler and smaller as a result of removing this.

 Why have we made this change?
 Well, decoding TPIU on the probe saves a huge amount of bandwidth, and moving to the tag based approach lets us convey other information from the probe too such as timestamps, voltages and currents.